Völkischer Beobachter: Circulation

 The circulation of the paper was initially about 8,000, but it increased to 25,000 in autumn 1923 due to strong demand during the occupation of the Ruhr.
 In that year Hitler replaced Eckart as editor with Alfred Rosenberg, because Eckart's alcoholism had begun to get in the way of running the paper.
 Hitler softened the blow by making it clear that he still regarded Eckart highly.
 "His accomplishments are everlasting!"
 Hitler said, he just was not constitutionally able to run a big business like a daily newspaper.
 "I would not be able to do it, either," according to Hitler, "I have been fortunate that I got a few people who know how to do it. ...
 It would be as if I tried to run a farm!
 I wouldn't be able to do it."

-Publication of the paper ceased on the prohibition of the Party after the failed Beer Hall Putsch of 9 November 1923, but it resumed on the party's refoundation on 26 February 1925.
+The publication of the paper ceased on the prohibition of the Party after the failed Beer Hall Putsch of 9 November 1923, but it resumed on the party's refoundation on 26 February 1925.
 The circulation rose along with the success of the Nazi movement, reaching more than 120,000 in 1931, 1.2 million in 1941, and 1.7 million by 1944.
+It sold 310,000 copies in 1933 and 982,000 copies in 1940.